akimenon/webscrapper/README.md

 # webscrapper

-This is a webscrapper python program which pulls all the texts from a NYT post about all the lies that Trump had made.
-Stored in csv.
+This is a webscrapper python program which pulls all the texts from a NYT post Stored in csv.